Analytics

 When a payment fails, Stripe retries it a few times.
 But Stripe doesn't prominently show you: How many payments failed this month?
 How many were recovered?
 What's your recovery rate?

 Why it matters: If your recovery rate is 20% (Stripe default) vs 65% (with a proper recovery system), you could be leaving thousands on the table.
+Use the [failed payment recovery calculator](/failed-payment-recovery-calculator) to quantify the gap.

 3. Revenue at Risk

-Some of your active customers are showing warning signs — declining usage, support complaints, downgrade requests.
+Some of your active customers are showing warning signs: declining usage, support complaints, downgrade requests.
 Stripe has no concept of "at-risk" customers.
 It only knows "active" or "canceled."

 4. Contraction MRR

 When a customer downgrades from $99/mo to $49/mo, Stripe counts them as active.
-But you just lost $50/mo in MRR.
+But you just lost $50/mo in [MRR](/what-is-mrr).
 Most founders don't track contraction MRR separately, which means their "churn" number is actually understated.
+The [revenue churn calculator](/revenue-churn-calculator) captures this.

 5. Churn Cohort Analysis